constantinadrian/savour/README.md

   - #### Frameworks, Libraries & Programs:

-    - [Bootstrap](https://getbootstrap.com/) – CSS framework used to help with the navbar, contact form, and other classes that were used to make the app responsive.
+    - [Bootstrap](https://getbootstrap.com/) – CSS framework used to help with the navbar, cards, forms, modal and other classes that were used to make the app responsive.

-    - [Google Fonts](https://fonts.google.com/) - to import the font-family used in the website: PT Serif.
+    - [Google Fonts](https://fonts.google.com/) - to import the font-family used in the website: 'Crete Round', 'Lato' and 'Mr Dafoe'.

     - [Font Awesome](https://fontawesome.com/) - icons are a visual way to help add meaning to elements.